sonal-ssj/cdi-tutorial/README.md

 Can Unconfident LLM Annotations Be Used for Confident Conclusions?
 Kristina Gligorić*, Tijana Zrnic*, Cinoo Lee*, Emmanuel Candès, and Dan Jurafsky.
 NAACL, 2025.

-This tutorial is presented as part of the International Conference on Computational Social Science (IC2S2) tutorial on Bridging Human and LLM Annotations for Statistically Valid Computational Social Science.
+This tutorial is presented as part of:
+1. The International Conference on Computational Social Science (IC2S2) tutorial on Bridging Human and LLM Annotations for Statistically Valid Computational Social Science.
 URL: https://sites.google.com/view/ic2s2-bridging-human/home
+2. The Summer Institute in Computational Social Science at Stanford, 2025